ryanpeters-MSFT/AksFleetManager/readme.md

 After the workload is deployed, it will be available in the two member clusters (demo3cluster and demo4cluster), in addition to the LoadBalancer service and Azure Load Balancer created for it.
 In addition, removing the deployment/service resources from the `apps` namespace on the hub cluster will remove the same resources from these two member clusters.

+### Controlling Resource Placement

+The CRP used in the example above will propagate all resources within the namespace `apps` to their respective namespace on the member clusters.
 In order to control the placement of workloads to a set of member clusters, we can apply affinity using labels.
-Each member cluster is represented in the hub cluster as a `MemberCluster` resource and can be viewed by running `kubectl get memberclusters`.

 ```powershell
 # add the label "env=prod" to the demo4cluster member